 d.
 Coconut oil with a few drops of tea tree oil

 3. Give your baby infant probiotics

 Acidophilus (or Infant Probiotics) can be found in many foods including special acidophilus milk, yogurt, carrots, rice starch, bananas, soybeans, garlic and garbanzo beans.
 In addition, acidophilus can be purchased in capsules, powder form, liquids, and tablets at health food stores.
 Feeding baby foods high in acidophilus or adding one teaspoon of acidophilus powder per day to baby’s bottle can restore the good bacteria.
 If baby is on solids, it is best to give the acidophilus supplement one hour before meals.

 Yeast bacteria can live up to 5 days on baby’s skin and clothes even after the rash has cleared.
-Be sure to disinfect baby’s diapers, clothes, and sheets in between uses and up to 5 days after the rash has cleared to prevent reoccurrence.
-To disinfect add one (1) of the following safe ingredients to the FIRST wash cycle of baby's clothes, sheets and diapers.
+Be sure to disinfect baby’s diapers, clothes, and sheets in between uses and up to 1 week after the rash has cleared to prevent reoccurrence.
+To disinfect add bleach to the FIRST wash cycle of baby's clothes, sheets and diapers.